-- 2.1 This is the twentieth season that the Competition has been held using the Grading system.
+- 2.1 This is the twenty first season that the Competition has been held using the Grading system.
 Please study the Team Handicap Knock Out Cup Regulations carefully.
 All players competing must have a grading before the date of any match.
-Regulation 4 applies. - 2.2 A complete list of GRADINGS and HANDICAPS will be available for all clubs and players through the Cramlington TTC website (www.cramlingtontabletennis.info), Northumberland Table Tennis website (www.nett.co.uk) and tabletennis365.com (www.tabletennis365.com/northumbria).
+Regulation 4 applies. - 2.2 A complete list of GRADINGS and HANDICAPS will be available for all clubs and players through the tabletennis365.com (www.tabletennis365.com/Northumbria).
 It is the responsibility of Clubs to ensure that any omissions are corrected before the start of a match.
-Contact Alan Hedley if you wish to field a registered player who has no current grading.
+Contact Mark Kimberley if you wish to field a registered player who has no current grading.
 Regulation 4 applies.